laserpants/code-overload/README.md

 * it is not allowed to exhibit any *side effects*, and
 * it must be *referentially transparent*.

-Recall the black-box metaphor, used in numerous mathematical textbooks (illustration?), and according to which a function's internals are completely sealed off from the outside world.
+Recall the black-box metaphor, found in numerous mathematical textbooks (illustration?), and according to which a function's internals are completely sealed off from the outside world.
 A side-effect is when a function or expression violates this principle — that is, the procedure is allowed to communicate in some way with other program units (e.g. to share and exchange information).

 A function is said to be referentially transparent if (and only if) it, given the same input parameters, always produces the same output (return value).
 If one is looking for a raison d'être for pure functional programming, referential transparency is a good candidate.
 When reasoning with formulae in algebra, arithmetic, and logic, this property — also called *substitutivity of equals for equals* — is so fundamentally important that it is usually taken for granted.